 Create a Video on-Demand item as the pseudo-live source

-Before you can start pseudo-live streaming, you must create a multilingual VoD Item in Clevercast.
+1. If you are using a single video with multiple audio streams, you must create a VoD Item in Clevercast with multiple audio languages as the source for your pseudo-live stream.
 There are two ways to do this:

 - Publish the recording of a multilingual live stream as Video on-Demand.
 Note: make sure to select ‘Pseudo-Live Uploads’ as the workflow profile when publishing the recording to a VoD item.